 Isaiah was essentially given the same message (Isaiah 48:17).
 David was given a similar word from the Lord (Psalm 37:3-25), so David exhorted Solomon to find prosperity by obeying God (1 Kings 2:3).
 Solomon passed along a similar message to his heirs as well (Proverbs 3:5-10).
 Other kings like Uzziah are mentioned as being prosperous due to their obedience (2 Chronicles 26:3-5).

-Making sacrificial choices (Luke 9:23, Romans 6:6, Galatians 2:20) was critical for heirs to embrace (Romans 8:16-17), as heirs must learn to sacrifice to break patterns of selfishness inherent to humanity and especially young people.
+Making sacrificial choices (Luke 9:23, Romans 6:6, Galatians 2:20) was critical for heirs to embrace (Romans 8:16-17), as heirs must learn to sacrifice to break patterns of selfishness inherent to humanity, especially, young people.
 John reminded us that the prosperity of the soul was essential (3 John 1:2); otherwise, we as humans would remain self-centered.
 The same Apostle John wrote: “If you love me, you will keep My commandments” (John 14:15), which provides a theme within John’s writings consistent with the messages given to the forefathers regarding the link between prosperity and obedience.

 The Biblical perspective on generosity was that we should be giving money toward God and His servants (Deuteronomy 12:6, Malachi 3:8-10), affirmed by Jesus when He said: